-It’s easy to make this paleo + whole30 gravy!
-The ingredients are only a simple swap from traditional gravy.
+It’s easy to make this Whole30 compatible gravy, with the ingredients being only a simple swap from traditional gravy.
 In fact, my inspiration came specifically from this recipe here, made with gluten, and probably also soy and MSG with the inclusion of bouillon.
 The original recipe is called easy 5-minute gravy, but this one is even easier due to completely skipping the first step and omitting the bouillon!

 This ghee comes from a great company with high quality.
 Some of their ghees are Whole30 approved!

 For palm shortening, try to make sure it is sustainably sourced.
 There is some controversy over how palm shortening is harvested and the impact it has on our planet, but if ethically sourced, it’s done in a positive, sustainable way.
 This is one good brand to try!
-It’s organic and has great certifications, and is sustainable sourced.
+It’s organic and has great certifications.

 Paleo + Whole30 Gravy

 - 4 tbsp ghee, butter, or palm shortening see above which are paleo or whole30

 - 2 cups chicken or turkey stock or broth